HoaxParagon/C64_1541_SERIAL_TO_USB/README.md

 * The python script should have GUI control
 * The AVR that interacts with the drive should prevent damage to the drive (head crash)
 * Script communicates with serial comm port attached to interface device
+* python script should interact with printer to scan disk, or at least scanned pic file and read the text on the disk to fill out the info

 ### Reference documentation: